-To meet this objective, the Bank is leveraging its balance sheet, and embarking on project finance basis for projects developed through partnerships with the private sector or Ministry of Housing, as well as launching funds and investment products in line with regulatory requirements.
+To meet this objective, the Bank is leveraging its balance sheet, and embarking on project finance basis for projects developed through partnerships with the private sector or Ministry of Housing, as well as launching funds and investment products as and when needed in line with regulatory requirements.

-The Bank will also endeavour into the auctioning business activity for all EB or MOH land bank suiting best site uses other than social housing for the purpose of fastest and optimal land monetization through long-term leases, BOTs, or partnerships, as the case may be from time to time.
-The intention is to optimize the financial resources of the institution in the best way possible to serve the social housing agenda.
+The Bank will also endeavour into the auctioning business activity of selective EB or MOH land bank suiting best site uses other than social housing for the purpose of fastest and optimal land monetization through long-term leases, BOTs, or partnerships, as the case may be from time to time.
+The intention is to optimize the financial resources of the institution in the best way possible to serve primarily the social housing agenda, and as and when needed, to contribute to the fiscal balance program of the government.